AO-StreetArt/CLyman/README.md

 You will also need the FastDelegates code from [here] (http://www.codeproject.com/KB/cpp/FastDelegate/FastDelegate_src.zip).
 You can include the two files in the /usr/local/include directory on Linux, or manually link with -I.

 Next, you will need Zero MQ which can be found [here] (http://zeromq.org/intro:get-the-software).
+Be sure to get the C++ Drivers in addition to the software.

 You will also need RapidJSON which can be found [here] (https://github.com/miloyip/rapidjson)